malloydata/malloydata.github.io/docs/_src/examples/wordle/wordle.md

 # A Perfect Solver for Wordle using Data

-[Wordle](https://www.powerlanguage.co.uk/wordle/) is an interesting, challenging and fun word game.
-If you aren't familiar with it, I suggest that you play it before reading this article
+[Wordle](https://www.nytimes.com/games/wordle/index.html) is an interesting, challenging and fun word game.
+If you aren't familiar with it, I suggest that you play it before reading this article.

-## Step 1 - Raw Materials
+In this tutorial, we'll show you how to build a function in Malloy that generates the best guesses for a Wordle puzzle.
+Check out [this page](./wordle214.md) for an example of the solver in action.

+## Creating a List of Words
 The first thing we need is a word list.
 It turns out that on most unix systems there is a word list that can be found at `/usr/share/dict/words`.
 The file has a single word per line, so we've just uploaded the entire files (as a CSV) into BigQuery.
 If you'd like to use DuckDB (which is natively supported) instead, follow [these steps](wordle_duckdb.md).